 The Story of UB Global from 1855 to the Present.

 In the Beginning….

 United Brethren overseas mission work began in 1855, when three UB ministers sailed for Sierra Leone, West Africa.
 More missionaries soon followed.
-The work was very difficult, but we persisted.
-The denomination remained focused solely on Sierra Leone for the next 80 years.
+The denomination’s overseas work remained focused solely on Sierra Leone for the next 80 years.

 In 1932, we started mission work in another part of the world—China.
 A school for Chinese immigrants in Oregon provided the bridge to China.
 World War 2 and the communist takeover in 1948 forced our workers to relocate to Hong Kong, which was under British rule until 1997.
 Hong Kong remains the center of our work in Asia.

 In 1945, we started work in Jamaica and Honduras, both under entirely different circumstances.
 In the case of Jamaica, we originally intended to launch into the Bahamas, but a hurricane and other circumstances led us to Jamaica instead.
 In Honduras, a group of five English-speaking churches on the north coast chose to affiliate with us.

 Expansion proceeded at a slow pace.
 Twenty years after the start of work in Jamaica and Honduras, we began church work in Nicaragua.
-Then another 20 years passed until, in 1987, the United States and Hong Kong partnered to begin churches in Macau, a Portuguese-governed peninsula on the Chinese coast (Macau reverted to China in 1999).
+Then another 20 years passed until, in 1987, the United States and Hong Kong partnered to plant churches in Macau, a Portuguese-governed peninsula on the Chinese coast (Macau reverted to China in 1999).

 Expansion in the 1990s